GB609/shdoc/README.md

 ### `@internal`

 When you want to skip documentation generation for a particular function, you can specify this `@internal` tag.
+When used in `@section` blocks, all functions until the next `@endsection` or `@section` will be considered internal.
 It allows you to have the same style of doc comments across the script and keep internal functions hidden from users.

 **Example**